Farmland

 Create Account Log InThe Land

 Opportunity for all ideas!
-Crop, hay and fenced grazing land, huge barn with chicken coop and stalls, forest, apple orchard, 50 x 14' tunnel, four-bedroom, two-bath shared house
+Crop, hay and fenced grazing land, huge barn with chicken coop and stalls, forest, apple orchard, 50 x 14' tunnel, raised beds, fenced herb garden, garden shed.
+Four-bedroom, two-bath portion of shared farmhouse available.

 This landowner is a